hdigital/parlgov-web/docs/migration.md

 [Party Facts](https://partyfacts.org/) provides a link file with ParlGov IDs, which should be used to link party IDs with other datasets.
-Party IDs from Party Facts, Manifesto, and CHESS are not included in _ParlGov web_.
+Party IDs from Party Facts, Manifesto, and CHES are not included in _ParlGov web_.

 Party positions and party IDs from other datasets were not updated for recent versions of _ParlGov legacy_.